-Mr. Lee Sou Leung, Joseph is the Chairman and the Managing Director of the Company.
+Mr. Lee Sou Leung, Joseph is the Chairman and the Group Chief Executive Officer of the Company.
 Mr. Lee Sou Leung, Joseph has extensive experience in the industry which is beneficial and of great value to the overall development of the Company.

-The Board is of the view that although the Chairman is also the Managing Director, the balance of power and authority is ensured by the operation of the Board, which comprises experienced individuals and meets from time to time to discuss issues affecting operation of the Company.
-Mr. Lee Sou Leung, Joseph, the Chairman, has been Chief Executive Officer of the Group instead of Managing Director with effect from 24th March 2017 and the Company has no title as Managing Director anymore.
+The Board is of the view that although the Chairman is also the Group Chief Executive Officer, the balance of power and authority is ensured by the operation of the Board, which comprises experienced individuals and meets from time to time to discuss issues affecting operation of the Company.